SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_5-Machine_Learning_I/Module_1-Linear_Regression/4-Linear_Regression_Case_Study/Graded_Questions.md

 - bathrooms

-Ans: A, B, C. *My varlist should have columns with values as 'Yes' or 'No'.
+Ans: A, B & C. *My varlist should have columns with values as 'Yes' or 'No'.
 You need to define the varlist as:*

 ```python
 varlist =  ['mainroad', 'guestroom', 'basement', 'hotwaterheating', 'airconditioning', 'prefarea']